-Recipient's copy

-(You must include this information in your federal income tax return.
+2 - Recipient's copy (You must include this information in your federal income tax return.
 Keep this copy for your files.)

-Copie du bénéficiaire (Vous devez inclure ces données dans votre déclaration de revenus fédérale.
+2 - Copie du bénéficiaire (Vous devez inclure ces données dans votre déclaration de revenus fédérale.
 Conserver cette copie pour vos dossiers.)

-- > As indicated in the CRA Guide, the amount shown in box 20 of the T5008 slip may not represent the Adjusted Cost Base (ACB) required to calculate the gain/loss.
-As such, please refer to the FAQ at the end of this section for more details. - In all cases, you must take the "adjusted cost base" calculated based on your aggregate data as indicated on the following page.
+- Boxes 14 to 21 on page 1 of your T5008 and Relevé 18 slip are empty, since the information relating to the securities transactions you carried out during the year appears on the page(s) entitled "Securities Transactions Details". - Additionally, as indicated in the CRA Guide, the amount shown in box 20 of the T5008 slip may not represent the Adjusted Cost Base (ACB) required to calculate the gain/loss, even if it is equal to the amount in the Realized Capital Gains and Losses Report. - In all cases, you must take the "adjusted cost base" calculated based on your aggregate data as indicated on the following page.
 IMPORTANT: Keep the explanations of your ACB calculations, especially if they differ from the values shown in box 20 of your T5008 slips.
 This will allow you to respond to requests for additional information from tax authorities, as required. - If box 20 is left blank, it is because the institution does not have accurate information to report a book value.
-In this case, you will need to check your records to determine the ACB to calculate your gain or loss for tax purposes. - > Note that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise the gain will be overvalued.
+In this case, you will need to check your records to determine the ACB to calculate your gain or loss for tax purposes. - Note that if electronic slips are used, you must add the adjusted cost base manually in Schedule 3, otherwise the gain will be overvalued.
 Please see the section below outlining the concept of ACB.